ryanslikesocool/DisplayKit/README.md

 - Import into Plugins

 ## Notice
 DisplayKit works best with an Orthographic camera.
-Some features may work with a perspective camera, but it is not and will not be supported.
+Some features may work with a perspective camera, but it is not currently supported.

-## Usage
-- Import DisplayKit with `using DisplayKit;`
-- Use the screen transform types as needed

 ## Structs
 ### ScreenLength